NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 The NetApp Data Science Toolkit can be used to rapidly provision a new JupyterLab workspace within a Kubernetes cluster.
 Workspaces provisioned using the NetApp Data Science Toolkit will be backed by NetApp persistent storage and, thus, will persist across any shutdowns or outages in the Kubernetes environment.
 The command for creating a new JupyterLab workspace is `./ntap_dsutil_k8s.py create jupyterlab`.

-Tip: Refer to the [Trident documentation](https://netapp-trident.readthedocs.io/) for more information on StorageClasses.
+Tip: Refer to the [Trident](https://netapp-trident.readthedocs.io/) or [BeeGFS CSI driver](https://github.com/NetApp/beegfs-csi-driver/blob/master/docs/usage.md#dynamic-provisioning-workflow) documentation for more information on StorageClasses.

 The following options/arguments are required: